partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 #### Operations Over Partition

-The `WINDOWED` clause computes the partition for each row and carry the partition in the input binding tuples.
+The `WINDOWED` clause computes the partition for each row and makes the partition available in its output using partition variable `p` with position variable `pos`.
+These variables can then get accessed by the next clause (as next clause's input) to perform further operations.
+The scoping rules and path navigation behave as what has already been specified in the spec's sections `3.4` and `10`.
+Example 2.1 shows an example of this.

 Like other clauses, the output of binding tuples from `WINDOWED` clauses becomes the input of next operator.